Imhaet/Debian/README.md

 ## FIRST THING FIRST

-This installation list is based on my preferences while trying out Debian 10 (Buster) on my - quite old - macbook and is not a definitive procedure.
+This installation list is based on my preferences while trying out Debian 10 (Buster) Xfce :mouse: on my - quite old - macbook and is not a definitive procedure.
 Feel free to use at your own peril.

 <br />

 ### Settings and Partitions

-Apple MacBook "Core 2 Duo" 2.0 13" (Unibody) Late 2008 Aluminum AKA MacBook5,1
+:computer: Apple MacBook "Core 2 Duo" 2.0 13" (Unibody) Late 2008 Aluminum AKA MacBook5,1

 Intel Core2 Duo P7350 @ 2x 1.995Ghz | amd64 EFI | 4GB RAM | NVIDIA GeForce 9400M @ 256MB